 Mid-ocean Ridges and Interlinked Systems

 Mid-ocean ridges are a primary site of mass and energy exchange between Earth’s mantle and hydrosphere and atmosphere.
-Prof. Toomey and Prof. Hooft will be going to sea in the next year to study these feedback processes at the Endeavour segment of the Juan de Fuca ridge.
-We will tomographically image the magma plumbing system in the mantle and crust and the thermal boundary layer that transports energy between the magmatic and hydrothermal systems.
-Our experiment will: (1) Determine if the segmentation and intensity of the magma-hydrothermal systems at the Endeavour ridge are related to magma supply or to the magma plumbing between the mantle and crust, and (2) Constrain the thermal and magmatic structure underlying the Endeavour hydrothermal system in order to understand the patterns of energy transfer.
+Prof. Toomey and Prof. Hooft study these feedback processes at the Endeavour segment of the Juan de Fuca ridge.
+We have tomographically imaged the magma plumbing system in the mantle and crust and the thermal boundary layer that transports energy between the magmatic and hydrothermal systems.
+Our experiment: (1) Determined that the segmentation and intensity of the magma-hydrothermal systems at the Endeavour ridge are related to the magma plumbing between the mantle and crust and not to magma supply; and (2) Constrained the thermal and magmatic structure underlying the Endeavour hydrothermal system in order to understand the patterns of energy transfer.